erikwilson/import-dxf/README.md

 #### Other Image Preparations
 * Type out any text that you want, Format it and such
+* With the object select tool (*F1*)
+* Edit > Select All in All Layers (*Ctrl-Alt-A*)
 * Lock the height/width ratio
-* Change height to 100 (this helps with changing the ratio)
+* Change height or width to 100 units (in mm or inches, this helps with changing the ratio)
 * Path > Object to Path (*Shift-Ctrl-C*)
+* Object > Ungroup (*Shift-Ctrl-G*) until all objects are ungrouped
+* Path > Stroke to Path (*Ctrl-Alt-C*)

 #### Save Current Progress
 * Before modifying paths for DXF create a restore point
 * File > Save As (*Shift-Ctrl-S*)
-* Select format Encapsulated PostScript (eps) or Plain SVG
+* Select format Plain SVG

 #### Prepare to Save as DXF
 Steps should be performed in this exact order.
-If there are errors when importing in EAGLE, such as issues with overlapping polygons, wire segments, or incomplete images, restore from the previous save file with unmodified paths and try again.
+If there are errors when importing in EAGLE, such as issues with invalid or overlapping polygons, wire segments, or incomplete images, open the previously saved file with unmodified paths and try again.
+Opening a new file and retrying the process may be more successful than undoing changes from history.
 * Select all with the node path editor (*F2*, *Ctrl-A*)
 * Extensions > Modify Path > Add Nodes
 * Extensions > Modify Path > Flatten Beziers
 * For closed loop letters and shapes O,o,D,d,etc...
-  * Draw a dividing shape through the closed shape ( O => ([)] )
+  * Draw a dividing shape (such as a rectangle) through the closed shape ( O => ([)] )
   * Select both shapes
   * Path > Division (*Ctrl-/*)
   * Repeat with all closed paths
 * Select all with the node path editor (*F2*, *Ctrl-A*)
 * Path > Break Apart (*Shift-Ctrl-K*)
-  * Uncut holes will fill in as black, visually verify that all holes are properly cut
+  * Uncut holes will fill in as black
+  * Visually verify that all holes are properly cut
 * File > Save As (*Shift-Ctrl-S*)
   * Select format Autocard DXF R14
+  * Make sure LWPOLYLINE output is enabled for polygon support

 #### EAGLE
 * Open your .BRD file